Callum-Irving/brainf-ck-interpreter/README.md

 # Brainf*ck Interpreter

-Thisis just a normal Brainf\*ck interpreter written in Rust.
+This is just a normal Brainf\*ck interpreter written in Rust.
 If you don't know what Brainf*ck is, you can check out the [wikipedia page](https://en.wikipedia.org/wiki/Brainfuck#Language_design).
 It's just a really simple programming language.
 The syntax is really weird to look at, hence the name.